TiphaineL/magnet_position/README.md

 ---

-When ran, main.py returns a list of objects: blocked_magnet
+When ran, main.py returns a list of objects: conflicted_magnet

 with parameters:

-blocked_magnet.blocking_magnet  # the blocking magnet
+conflicted_magnet.blocking_magnet  # the blocking magnet

-blocked_magnet.blocked_magnet   # the blocked magnet
+conflicted_magnet.conflicted_magnet   # the blocked magnet

-blocked_magnet.pickup_area      # the pickup area that is blocked
+conflicted_magnet.pickup_area      # the pickup area that is blocked